biigm/Events_manager/README.md

  Site is still in development process.
 Few bugs can be encountered:
  *  geolocation asks for permission - only after site reload the distance of events is calculated correctly,
- *  when user tries to add location to the new place - it's sometimes necessary to click twice on the suggestion from google autocomplete feature for mark to appear on the map,
+ *  when user tries to add location to the new place - it's sometimes necessary to click twice on the suggestion from google autocomplete feature for marker to appear on the map,
  *  after deleting the event, automatic redirection accurs.
 In github pages page not found (404) sometimes occurs.

  ## Future uptades